kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 ### §29.961   Fuel system hot weather operation.

-Each suction lift fuel system and other fuel systems conducive to vapor formation must be shown to operate satisfactorily (within certification limits) when using fuel at the most critical temperature for vapor formation under critical operating conditions including, if applicable, the engine operating conditions defined by §29.927(b)(1) and (b)(2).
+Each suction lift fuel system and other fuel systems conducive to vapor formation must be shown to operate satisfactorily (within certification limits) when using fuel at the most critical temperature for vapor formation under critical operating conditions including, if applicable, the engine operating conditions defined by [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.927   Additional tests.|§29.927]](b)(1) and (b)(2).

 \[Amdt.
 29-26, 53 FR 34217, Sept.
 2, 1988\]